-Taken all together, these results signify a poor ability to detect bacteria in water using low resolution Raman.
-This finding is surprising since several studies have already demonstrated a promise for the application of this method for detecting bacteria (Mizrach et al., 2007; Schmilovitch et al., 2005; Stöckel et al., 2015).
-One of the possible explanations for this finding is the use of an instrument that may not be appropriate for the job.
+Taken all together, these results indicate unfortunately a poor ability to detect bacteria in water using low resolution Raman spectrosscopy.
+This lack of success was surprising since several earlier studies have already demonstrated a potential of this spectroscopy for detecting bacteria (Mizrach et al., 2007; Schmilovitch et al., 2005; Stöckel et al., 2015).
+One of the possible explanations for this current discrepance is that the current instrument may not be appropriate for this job.
 The Raman instrument chosen for this study has not been designed for the detection of bacteria, and while it represents an example of a low-resolution instrument, it has not been used in any of the studies cited.
 This could not have been known in advance since the instrument has been calibrated to read ethanol and appeared to work perfectly.
 Then again, the Raman effect of ethanol is very strong (Socrates, 2001) and a more sensitive, yet still cheap, instrument may yield better results.
-It has been suggested that suspending the bacteria in distilled water would ruin their Raman spectra, due to osmotic-stress-related lysis, or that the laser used may damage the cells considerably and will actually reduce the signal, however, a simple viability test has shown that the cell viability has not been compromised after irradiation and suspension in distilled water.
-Moreover, the use of lower laser energy nor suspending the cells in a saline solution instead of water improved Raman signal (data not shown).
-In conclusion, low resolution Raman may not be a good method for the detection of bacteria in water, according to the findings of this study, and the conditions of our experiment.
+It has been hypothesized that suspending the bacteria in distilled water would weaken?
+The intensity of their Raman spectra, due to osmotic-stress-related lysis, or that the laser used might damage the cells thus reducing the signal.
+However, a simple viability test has shown that the cell viability has not been compromised due to suspension in distilled water and irradiation.
+Moreover, neither the use of lower laser energy nor suspending the cells in a saline solution instead of water improved Raman signal (data not shown).
+In conclusion, in the current study the use of low resolution Raman spectroscopy was not successful for the detection of bacteria in water.

-Single Wavelength fluorescence spectroscopy for detection of bacteria in water
+Fluorescence spectroscopy: use of a single excitation/emission wavelength pair for detection of bacteria in water

 In fluorescence spectroscopy, one often approach in sample analysis is the "peak picking" or measuring emission intensity at a certain wavelength, after excitation by an another wavelength, lesser by magnitude.
-This method has been applied in many studies for the detection of microbial contamination of water, based on fluorescence of proteinaceous substances in the tryptophan-like-fluorescence (TLF) peak of 275±5 nm excitation and 360±10 nm emission (Baker et al., 2015; Bridgeman et al., 2015; Cumberland et al., 2012; Sorensen et al., 2018a; Sorensen et al., 2015; Sorensen et al., 2018b).
-In these different studies the minimal concentration for detection was 1-3 ppb of tryptophan equivalent, which is the calibrated measure of fluorescence in tryptophan units.
+This method has been applied in many studies for the detection of microbial contamination of water, based on fluorescence of proteinaceous substances in the tryptophan-like-fluorescence (TLF) area (at the of 275±5 nm excitation and 360±10 nm emission (Baker et al., 2015; Bridgeman et al., 2015; Cumberland et al., 2012; Sorensen et al., 2018a; Sorensen et al., 2015; Sorensen et al., 2018b).
+In these studies the minimal detectable microbial concentration was equivalent to the 1-3 ppb concentration of free tryptophan.
 Different studies have defined this threshold as signifying >2 CFU/100ml of E. coli contamination in drinking water, >100CFU/100ml of E. coli in drinking water or 20-150 x 1,000 cells/ml using flow cytometry.
-This means that the commonly observed detection threshold for bacteria in water, using the TLF peak single wavelength measurement is ~2 ppb of tryptophan equivalent.